 I used to be very all or nothing.
 I would clean the entire house top to bottom like a crazy person one weekend, and then let things pile up again for two weeks.
 I would go on a health cleanse for a week, and then eat out the entire next week.
 When I look back on old journal entries, I see how harsh I used to be with myself.
 It looked a lot like: I need to STOP doing a, b, and c, and ONLY do x, y, and z from now on, IF I want to be happy.
 Wow, talk about setting myself up for failure, a cycle of frustration, and continued unhappiness.

 At this point in my life, I can feel myself on the other side of changes I wished to make for so long.
 Things are far from perfect, and some things I never gave up or brought in at all.
 What changed was my approach to “personal evolution” which became what I think of today as self care.
-For me, self-care goes beyond massages, baths, and smoothies (all of which I enjoy) and become a comprehensive way I take care of myself in all areas of my life.
+For me, self-care goes beyond massages, baths, and smoothies (all of which I enjoy) and becomes a comprehensive way I take care of myself in all areas of my life.
 One concept that has helped me immensely when it comes to change is Self-Compassion.
 This began when I was in a really unhealthy place in my life a few years ago.
 I began a very focused spiritual path, soaking up anything I could in the way of inspiration towards positive change.
 I slowly became more in touch with my feelings during this process, and made decisions from a place of “does this feel good, or does this feel bad?”
 What felt bad needed to be released and more of what felt good needed to be brought in, if I was to heal.
 This happened very slowly, and wasn’t easy, but over time, a healthier life emerged.

 Shortly after beginning that journey, I faced a health crisis, and after trying to manage my condition for about a year, I surrendered to having two surgeries.
 (You can read more about that in Lessons from Surgery, part 1 and part 2.)
 I could no longer be hard on myself the way I once was because there were things I simply could not do, and my healing was at stake.
 It was then that I realized I tried to “beat myself” into changing for years, which does not work.
 It finally made so much sense to me.
 It was then that I learned to go easy on myself.
 I let go of perfection, and embraced moderation.
 I stopped making unattainable goals, and created a lot of space around the things I wanted to accomplish.
 I realized that nothing was worth me feeling bad over.
 That I could still have intentions, but I had to give myself compassion first.